Union Station (South Bend): History

 There were several unsuccessful efforts over the years to return rail service to the station.
 In the late-1980s, at the same time as efforts to move the city's South Shore Line station to its airport, there were also efforts to have the train line brought back to the city's downtown with a stop at Union Station.
 In the early 1990s, then-mayor Joe Kernan expressed hope that the city might be able to successfully negotiate with Amtrak to secure a return of train service to the station.

 In November 2019, the South Bend Tribune, the city's 147-year-old daily newspaper, temporarily moved its offices into the building.
 The Tribune previously had been located at 225 West Colfax Avenue in South Bend.
 In 2020, the newspaper moved its office to a permanent space into Studebaker Building 113 in the nearby Renaissance District, which was also owned by Smith.

 In July 2024, the South Bend Redevelopment Commission acquired the station for $2.4 million, with an eye of potentially returning Amtrak service to the facility.
 In September 2024, the data center component was sold to Fifteenfortyseven Critical Systems.
+In August 2026 the City received a Federal Railroad Administration grant to cover 80% or the costs for the planning and development needed to restore passenger service to the station.